italomaia/model_mommy/README.md

     gen_name_from_default = lambda default_value:default_value
     gen_name_from_default.required = ['default']

+## For contributors

+If you want to contribute with model_mommy, fork the project.
+Here are a few guidelines for you:

+ * Write tests for all code you commit (untested code might be refused)
+ * Check your tests coverage
+ * Follow pep8 guidelines

 For more examples, see tests.

 ##Currently supports the fields:
-CharField, TextField, FloatField, ForeignKey, Date and DateTimeField, BooleanField, and all the integer-type Fields
+CharField, TextField, FloatField, ForeignKey, ManyToMany Date and DateTimeField, BooleanField, and all the integer-type Fields